etychon/iox_aarch64_gps/README.md

 ## Getting the GPS coordinates

+### With MQTT

-By default the app will publish the data with MQTT to a public broker
+If the MQTT consumer is enabled, the app will publish the data with MQTT to a public MQTT broker.

 You can check the published by connecting to this broker using an MQTT client, or a web based version such as: https://www.hivemq.com/demos/websocket-client/